 “You almost can’t turn on the television or surf the web without being bombarded with assertions like ‘eat this, don’t eat that,’ or ‘this is the best food to help you lose weight,’” continues Schetler.
 “Juicing is receiving a lot of attention right now”--but you’re going to want to get all the facts before jumping into the juice craze with both feet.

-Here, Schetler helps us sort truth from fiction regarding four of the most common myths about juicing.
+Here, Schetler helps us sort fact from fiction regarding 4 of the most common myths about juicing.

 Myth 1: Juicing helps you lose weight.

 “The misconception is that juice is something of a magic bullet, and that if you drink it, regardless of what’s in it or how much of it you drink, you’re automatically going to lose weight,” says Schetler.
 The truth is, yes, fruits and vegetables are good for you, but they do have calories.
 If you’re juicing for weight loss, you need to figure those calories into your daily count, and not just add the juice to what you’re already eating.

 Losing weight is about calories in versus calories burned.
 “If you want to lose weight while juicing, you’re going to have to take something else away.
 Eat half of your usual lunch and have that big glass of juice on the side, or have a small glass in place of your regular afternoon snack.”